donkoralle/Lecture_Scientific_Method_Analysis/el2_review_seminarpaper.md

 To ensure **scientific formalities** are correctly and consistently applied, consider the following aspects:

-### Citation – formal aspects
+### Citation – Formal Aspects

 -   **One consistent citation style**\
-    Using a single style - like APA - throughout the paper shows discipline and avoids confusion for readers and reviewers.
+    Using a single style - like 🔗 [APA](https://apastyle.apa.org/style-grammar-guidelines/references/examples) - throughout the paper shows discipline and avoids confusion for readers and reviewers.
 -   **Correct and standardised use (in-text and bibliography)**\
     Citations should follow the rules of the chosen style precisely throughout the whole text.
 -   **Use of short references (author-year)**\